ss2d22/saferoute/nest-saferoute-backend/README.md

 # SafeRoute API

-A NestJS-based REST API that calculates safe walking routes in Southampton using UK Police crime data and Uber's H3 hexagonal grid system.
+A NestJS-based REST API that calculates safe walking routes across Southern England using UK Police crime data and Uber's H3 hexagonal grid system.

 ## What It Does

 - Fetches and stores crime data from the UK Police API
 - Calculates safety scores for routes using weighted crime analysis
-- Generates H3 hexagonal heatmaps showing safety across Southampton
+- Generates H3 hexagonal heatmaps showing safety across London, Southampton, and South West England
-- Provides three route alternatives ranked by safety and distance
+- Provides multiple route alternatives ranked by safety and distance
-- Manages user authentication and route history
+- Manages user authentication and route history with JWT

 ## Tech Stack